hmcgovern/hmcgovern.github.io/_pages/about.md

 ### Beyond Academics
 I'm only one country away from completing the '30 countries by 30' challenge!
-I think #30 will be Wales.

 I collect folk instruments from places I travel and learn to play at least one song on each.
 Perhaps my favourite collected item is an [Appalachian  dulcimer](https://www.youtube.com/watch?v=rZWZ7KpB5Zg) from North Carolina.